-As at September 30, 2021, the Company's treasury funds of \$308.2 million were held in cash, money market savings accounts rated not below R1-High, investment savings accounts, guaranteed investment certificates either rated not below A or principally protected by the Canada Deposit Insurance Corporation, marketable securities, limited recourse capital notes, and other fixed income securities as permitted by the Company's treasury policy (see notes 4 and 16 to the consolidated financial statements for a detailed discussion of the Company's treasury funds).
-2141788 Ontario also held \$54.8 million in cash, investment savings accounts, guaranteed investment certificates rated comparably, and other fixed income securities as permitted by the Company's treasury policy.
+As at December 31, 2021, the Company's treasury funds of \$271.7 million were held in cash, money market savings accounts rated not below R1-High, investment savings accounts, guaranteed investment certificates either rated not below A or principally protected by the Canada Deposit Insurance Corporation, marketable securities, limited recourse capital notes, and other fixed income securities as permitted by the Company's treasury policy (see notes 4 and 16 to the consolidated financial statements for a detailed discussion of the Company's treasury funds).
+2141788 Ontario also held \$62.1 million in cash, investment savings accounts, guaranteed investment certificates rated comparably, and other fixed income securities as permitted by the Company's treasury policy.
 In addition, Clairvest is the beneficial owner of \$2.9 million in cash held in various acquisition entities which are controlled by Clairvest.

 Clairvest maintains a \$100.0 million revolving credit facility which is participated in by several Schedule 1 Canadian chartered banks.
-The credit facility, which has an expiry of December 2025 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby rate of 0.70% per annum on undrawn amounts.
-The amount available under the credit facility as at September 30, 2021 was \$100.0 million, which is based on debt covenants and certain restrictions within the banking arrangement.
-No amounts have been drawn on the facility during the quarter and as at September 30, 2021.
+The credit facility, which had an expiry of December 2025 and is eligible for a one-year extension on each anniversary of the closing date, bears interest at the bank prime rate plus 1.25% per annum on drawn amounts and a standby rate of 0.70% per annum on undrawn amounts.
+During the third quarter of fiscal 2022, the credit facility was extended to December 2026 under the same terms and conditions.
+Total fees paid for this facility during the quarter were \$75 thousand.
+The amount available under the credit facility as at December 31, 2021 was \$100.0 million, which is based on debt covenants and certain restrictions within the banking arrangement.
+No amounts have been drawn on the facility during the quarter and as at December 31, 2021.